Infectious Disease Specialist Answers Your COVID-19 Vaccine Questions

 - Vaccines are not 100% effective.
 It is still possible for you to get and spread the disease after vaccination.
 Vaccination makes it less likely that you will get sick and helps protect you against serious illness, hospitalization and death.

 - Vaccines may take a week or two to help your body build immunity, so you could still become infected before your immune system is able to protect you.

 Use all tools available to you to protect both yourself and others from COVID-19.

 Is vaccination covered by my insurance?

-The federal government has indicated that as soon as the supply is available, every person in the U.S. should be able to be vaccinated with no out-of-pocket expense, regardless of insurance coverage.
+The federal government has indicated that every person in the U.S. should be able to be vaccinated with no out-of-pocket expense, regardless of insurance coverage.
 Your insurance provider may be billed to cover the cost to administer the vaccine.

 COVID-19 vaccines are supplied by state and local agencies.
 Not all vaccine types are offered at all locations.
 Learn more about the current vaccination plan at Northwestern Medicine.